 What is a Signature Style for Portrait Photography?

-Can you identify your favorite portraitist from just observing there unsigned work?
+Can you identify your favorite portraitist their unsigned work?

 Are there elements of their style that standout regardless of the photographic genre?